xhwang2017/RDSim/installation/README.md

 # Installation
 RDSim is a tool for simulating rare disease patient genotypes and phenotypes.
 It provides a user-facing bash script (script/RDSim.sh) to run different simulation workflows.
 Before installing RDSim, make sure ProxyTyper is installed (https://github.com/harmancilab/ProxyTyper/tree/main/installation), as it is required for simulating sample genotypes.

-# Option1: Steps to Install and Run RDSim Using Docker
+# Option 1: Steps to Install and Run RDSim Using Docker
 ## Step 1: Clone the repository

 ```bash